the-turing-way/the-turing-way/Chapter_Version_Control.md

 From [here](https://githowto.com/undoing_committed_changes). **creative commons Attribution-NonCommercial-ShareAlike 4.0 International**

+ Commits serve as checkpoints where individual files or an entire project can be safely reverted to when necessary.

 To cancel the commit, we need to create a commit that deletes the changes saved by unwanted commit.